Soul of Travel: Women's Wisdom and Mindful Travel

 Follow us on Instagram: @journeywoman_original, @lotussojourns and @souloftravelpodcast.

 Credits.
 Christine Winebrenner Irick (Host, creator, editor).
-Original music b
+Original music by Clark Adams.
+Editing, production, and content writing by Carly Oduardo.

 Support the show